relativitydev/file-migration-cli/README.md

 Parameter|Description
 --------------|--------------
+/fileshare:{value}|The name, number, artifact identifier, or UNC path for a file share.
+For more information, see [UNC file paths](#unc-file-paths) and [Remote server paths](#remote-server-paths). <br>**Note:** You can optionally use the /fileshare parameter instead of the /targetpath.
 /maxbytesperbatch:{value}|The maximum number of bytes per batch. <br>**Note:** The default value is 100GB.
 /maxfilesperbatch:{value}|The maximum number of files per batch. <br>**Note:** The default value is 1M.
 /maxhttpattempts:{value}|The maximum number of HTTP retry attempts. <br>**Note:** The default value is 5.
+/reset{+\|-}|Indicates whether reset the migration job or re-migrate all files.
+For example, you previously migrated a workspace, and then re-execute the migrate command on the same workspace.
+The File Migration CLI checks the database, and then quickly terminates the command because it determined that the files have been migrated.
+If you execute the migrate command with the /reset+ parameter, then the workspace is re-migrated.<br>**Note:** The default value is False.
 /skipinv{+\|-}|Enables or disables skipping Invariant files when executing the sync or migrate commands. <br>**Note:** The default value is False.
 /skipnative{+\|-}|Enables or disables skipping native files when executing the sync or migrate commands. <br>**Note:** The default value is False.
-/skiplongpaths{+\|-}|Enables or disables skipping long paths found during search path enumeraion.
+/skiplongpaths{+\|-}|Enables or disables skipping long paths found during search path enumeration.
 When this parameter is set to False, the enumeration fails if a path exceeds the maximum length defined by the File Migration CLI. <br>**Note:** The default value is False.
 /subjob:{value}|The subjob filter applied to certain migration commands.
 For example, if you set the value of this parameter to InvariantDbStorage, and executed the migrate command, only workspaces with files in the Invariant DB Storage table are migrated.
-Supported values include: None, WorkspaceDbFiles, InvariantDbStorage, InvariantDbPages, and InvariantTemporaryNative.
+Supported values include: <ul><li>None</li><li>WorkspaceDbFiles</li><li>InvariantDbStorage</li><li>InvariantDbPages</li><li>InvariantTemporaryNative</li></ul>
 /targetpath:{value}|The target path used for synching databases or workspaces, or for migrating native files.
-For more information, see [UNC file paths](#unc-file-paths) and [Remote server paths](#remote-server-paths). <br>**Note:** This parameter is required.
+For more information, see [UNC file paths](#unc-file-paths) and [Remote server paths](#remote-server-paths). <br>**Note:** You can optionally use the /fileshare parameter instead of the /targetpath.
-/workspaces:{value}|The Artifact IDs for a list of Relativity workspace that you want to filter when running a specific command.
-This parameter supports a list of semicolon delimited Artifact IDs, such as _1171671;1171672;1171673_, or the start and end of range separated by a dash, such _1171671-1171673_.
+/workspaces:{value}|The artifact IDs for a list of Relativity workspace that you want to filter on when running a specific command.
+This parameter supports the following syntax:<ul><li>A list of semicolon delimited artifact IDs, such as _1171671;1171672;1171673_</li><li>The start and end of range separated by a dash, such as _1171671-1171673_ </li></ul>

 </details>